Graduate School Foreign Studies Research Division English Linguistics Major

 Category Subject Year Credits

-Specialized subjects Syntax A 1 2
+Specialized Classes Syntax A 1 2

 Syntax B 1 2